chatwoot/docs/docs/self-hosted/configuration/features/integrations/facebook-channel-setup.md

 title: "Setting Up Facebook"
 ---

 To use Facebook Channel, you have to create a Facebook app in the developer portal.
-You can find more details about creating Facebook channels [here](https://developers.facebook.com/docs/apps/#register).
+You can find more details about creating Facebook apps [here](https://developers.facebook.com/docs/apps/#register).

 ### Prerequisites